NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Sentinel.md

 * * *

-You have trained hard to optimize your armor's protective qualities.
-You gain the armor specialization effects of medium and heavy armor.
+You have trained hard to optimize your armor's unique protective qualities to maximize the materials used in its creation.
+You gain the armor specialization effects for all armors you are proficient with.

 ## [[Feats/Armored Rebuff|Armored Rebuff]] Feat 8